benmvp/slides/2018/reactnext/react-eco.md

 _[27 minutes]_

 - There are other considerations too
-- Don't have time to discuss them but at least wanted y'all to see 'em
+- But in the interest of time I won't be able to go into much details

 /////
 <!-- .slide: data-background="url(../../img/nav-react/francisco-jesus-navarro-hernandez-534560-yellow-purple-starfish-unsplash.jpg) no-repeat center" data-background-size="cover" -->